Supporting imagery

 Each individual background layer is called a Segment.
 A single Segment fits in 8 KB of memory, where each tile reference contains H/V flip attributes and palette index.
 Each tile reference occupies 2 bytes of memory.

-The Pixel Processor also allows to combine different segments to generate a bigger layer, but only a set of combinations are available.
+The Pixel Processor also allows to combine different segments to generate a bigger layer, but only a set of combinations is available.
 The largest mix combines eight segments.

 Sprites

-Sprites (or ‘Objects’, as Nintendo call them) are single tiles with independent coordinates, but occupy more memory.
+Sprites (or ‘Objects’, as Nintendo calls them) are single tiles with independent coordinates but occupy more memory.

 There is a place in DRAM called OAM with 8 KB of memory allocated, here is where sprites are defined.
 Each sprite definition occupies 8 bytes, so up to 1024 sprites can be declared.